RasterViewshed Task

 Result = ENVITask('RasterViewshed')

-Output properties (Get only):OUTPUT_RASTER
+Output parameters (Get only):OUTPUT_RASTER

-Properties marked as "Set" are those that you can set to specific values.
+Parameters marked as "Set" are those that you can set to specific values.
 You can also retrieve their current values any time.
-Properties marked as "Get" are those whose values you can retrieve but not set.
+Parameters marked as "Get" are those whose values you can retrieve but not set.

 AZIMUTH (optional)

 Specify the angle in degrees clockwise from North from the observer point.
 Values range from 0 to 360.
-Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION property).
+Specify an array of values if using multiple view points (specified with the PIXEL_LOCATION parameter).
 The number of array elements must match the number of view points.

 COMBINATION (optional)